oxBinaryBrain/Software-solution-to-identify-the-end-receiver-of-a-cryptocurrency-transaction/README.md

 - Highlighting unusual transaction values
 - Detecting potential money laundering loops
 - Predictive behavior scoring for wallet types
 - Helps law enforcement trace illicit financial flows

+📌 Conclusion
+This tool enhances transparency and accountability in crypto transactions, particularly in illicit domains.
+It can be integrated into larger blockchain analytics systems or used as a standalone inspection tool for investigative purposes.